Exclusive: 'Supergirl' star Mehcad Brooks promises he gets 'a very gracious exit' in season 5

 “You’re not gone forever,” star Melissa Benoist chimed in as the tone got emotional.
 “I won’t allow it.”

-“We love Mehcad and we’re sad to see him leave the show as a series regular, but we’re excited for both Mehcad and James Olsen’s future,” showrunners Robert Rovner and Jessica Queller said in a previous a statement.
-“He’ll always be a part of our Supergirl family and we look forward to James returning to National City at some point to visit his sister and his super friends.”
+Executive producer Sarah Schechter said, “I remember casting this role and casting Jimmy Olsen, and what’s so exciting is because of Mehcad I think there’s a whole generation of people that are going to grow up thinking that he is what Jimmy Olsen looks like, and he is what Jimmy Olsen stands for, and I think that’s something we’re all so proud of.”

+She added, “I think it’s so exciting that we get to define who these characters are, and Mehcad just kind of exploded every boundary around who this character was and brought such strength and grace, and so we’re just so proud to have had him on the show.”

 Supergirl, which already entered production for season 5, returns Sunday, Oct.
-6 at 9 p.m. on The CW before diving into Crisis on Infinite Earths.
+6, at 9 p.m.
+ET on the CW, before diving into Crisis on Infinite Earths.
 Starting in December, the next Arrowverse crossover event will play out across five hours and feature Legends of Tomorrow actor Brandon Routh pulling double duty as The Atom and one of two Supermen.

 Related content: